William Lunn (educator): Career

 In municipal politics Lunn served as a Justice of the Peace in Montreal from 1826 to 1830.

 Lunn's most significant impact on Montreal was related to education.
 Education in Quebec in the early 19th century was dominated by the Catholic Church.
 In 1822 Lunn organized the British and Canadian School Society, and served as its treasurer.
-In 1844 he became one of the founding board members of the High School of Montreal, and in 1864 he served as chair of the Protestant Educational Association, a group that existed to promote the interests of Protestants in Canadian education.
+In 1844 he became one of the founding board members of the High School of Montreal, and in 1864 he served as chair of the Protestant Educational Association.
+This group existed to promote the interests of Protestants in Canadian education.

 Lunn died on June 19, 1886, in Montreal.

 A school was named in his honour in Montreal, located on Ann Street, between William Street and Ottawa Street.
 The school closed down in the late 1940s.